cjpardodelahoz/cyanolichen_networks/docs/ecology.md

 Then we will test predictions from the mechanisms inferred with the modeling, including:

+-Module climatic overlap vs module connectivity?
+This seems to explain connectivity between modules C, D, and E, but not module A
 -Relationship between specialization and abundance (including deviations of interaction frequencies from relative abundance) -Species turnover vs interaction turnover along environmental gradients (using local dataset) -Frequency of vertical and horizontal transmission--at regional and local scale